 I want to be honest about the one caveat.
 Some of those tools are excellent.
 Some are the right answer for a specific job.
 If you look at that chart and a specific row jumps out at you because you have a real, named problem you cannot solve any other way, that is signal worth listening to.
 The trap is not any single tool on the grid.
 The trap is the shopping posture.
 Browsing eighty tools looking for one that will fix your business is what you do at three in the morning when you cannot sleep.
 Picking up one tool because you have a specific named problem you cannot otherwise solve is what an adult does.

 If you find yourself doing the first thing, the answer is probably not the chart.
-The answer is probably a quiet conversation with somebody who builds plumbing, not somebody who sells a row.
+The answer is probably a quiet talk with someone who builds plumbing.
+Not someone who sells a row.